Course navigation

 VersioningNot versionedplugin.json + Git

-• Install locally with --plugin-dir, share via Git, or publish to the marketplace.
+• Install locally with --plugin-dir, or share via Git or the marketplace.

 What's Next